Tax returns must be postmarked by midnight, Wednesday, April 15, 2014.

-Utah tax forms and publications are available here.
+Utah tax forms and publications are available on our Current Forms site.

 No. If you itemized deductions on your federal return, you must use the itemized deductions on your Utah return.

 Make your prepayment online at taxexpress.utah.gov or send us paper form TC-546, Individual Income Tax Prepayment Coupon with your prepayment.
-More information is available here.
+More information is available at Filing Extensions and Prepayment Requirements.

 |If You...||Complete & Attach...|